Documentation Index

 Description A detailed description of the issue.

-Issue Type Name Provide a value for the name type of the issue.
-Use this field or the Issue Type ID field.
+Issue Type Name The human-readable name of the issue type to assign to the issue.
+Provide this field OR Issue Type ID — not both.

 Assignee Account ID The Atlassian account ID of the user to assign the issue to.